Michigan Harness Horsemen's Association

 Call Claudia with ?'s (517) 294-0003

-• April 22, 2025 3:07 PM | Anonymous
+• April 22, 2025 3:07 PM | Deleted user

 Please note that Hastings will not be racing in April as originally planned.
 We are, however, making every effort to schedule races at Hastings in August.
 Stay tuned for further updates as we work to finalize the details.